Who We Are

 Greater Rochester Region

-John O’Gorman achieved National Board Certification in Early Adolescence Mathematics in 2006.
-John has been a high school and middle school mathematics teacher for over 30 years.
-He currently teaches 6th grade ELA and Mathematics at Johanna Perrin Middle School in the Fairport Central School District.
+John O’Gorman achieved National Board Certification in Early Adolescence Mathematics in 2006 and renewed his certification in 2016.
+He recently retired after 35 years of teaching high school/middle school mathematics and mentoring new teachers in the Fairport Central School District.
 John is a former Fulbright Teaching Scholar, participating in a full year Fulbright Teacher Exchange teaching mathematics at Collegiate High School in Blackpool, England.
+In 2005, John received the Outstanding Alumni Award from Nazareth College.
 Since achieving his National Board Certification, John has actively supported teachers in their pursuit of the profession’s gold standard for accomplished teaching.
-John has attended the National Board of Professional Teaching Standards Candidate Support Provider Training, the National Board of Professional Teaching Standards Conference and the Summer Academy.
-He currently co-facilitates a National Board Certification cohort in conjunction with the Greater Rochester Teacher Center Network and Nazareth College.
-John is a mentor for new teachers in the Fairport Central School District.
-He is an adjunct professor in the School of Education at Nazareth College and is a founding Advisory Council Member of NBCNY.
+John has attended the NEA Jump Start Academy, the National Board of Professional Teaching Standards Candidate Support Provider Training, the National Board of Professional Teaching Standards Conference and the Summer Academy.
+He currently co-facilitates the Nazareth College National Board Certification cohort.
+John is currently an adjunct professor and a College Based Teacher Educator in the School of Education at Nazareth College and is a founding Advisory Council and Board Member of NBCNY.

 Regina Anderson, NBCT